uptimeZERO/OtakuScripts/README.md

 # OtakuScripts
-My collection of TamperMonkey scripts for otaku's
+My collection of TamperMonkey scripts for otakus